ememyersmeow/ememyersmeow/README.md

 # **About me**
 - I'm Myers - **Python/C#** Software Engineer.
-- I've been programming since I was 14 and I don't want to stop.
+- I've been programming since I was 14.
 - I dream to become a part of **Netflix** team.
 - I develop games on Unity Engine and software for my own and public use.
 - I like solving problems at LeetCode.